appwrite/docs/README.md

 </div>
 ```

-Code examples should require minimum modifications to be executed where possible.
+Code examples should require minimum modifications to be executed where possible (working and self-contained).

 As of writing this, these are the supported languages for code examples: